 What is Hip Dysplasia?

-A normal hip; the femoral head fits snugly inside the acetabulum, Photo by Dr. Greg Harasen
+Radiograph of normal hips; the femoral head fits snugly inside the acetabulum, Photo by Dr. Greg Harasen

 The term dysplasia means abnormal growth, thus hip dysplasia means abnormal growth or development of the hips.
 Hip dysplasia occurs during a puppy's growing phase, usually a large breed puppy, and essentially refers to a poor fit of the ball and socket nature of the hip.
 The normal hip consists of the femoral head, which is round like a ball and connects the femur to the pelvis; the acetabulum, which is the socket of the pelvis; and the fibrous joint capsule and lubricating fluid that make up the joint.
 The bones (femoral head and acetabulum) are coated with smooth cartilage so that motion is nearly frictionless and the bones glide smoothly across each other's surface.